coderefinery/manuals/instructor-tech-setup.md

 without output.
 Arrange your screen so there is the main window and the smaller "history" window.
 The history window runs the tail commands and can be used as a reference for what you just did.

+- Ideally, commands will appear before they terminate (if you ``less file``, the command should appear before ``less` returns).

+Consider prompt-log by rkdarst (https://github.com/rkdarst/prompt-log), which gives colors and history even before the command returns.

 Also check the [shell exporter by sabryr](https://github.com/Sabryr/Teaching-aids), which copies recent